Burnout: The Career Plague

 Why It’s a Major Problem for Safety Officers

-The workplace situation and duties of a safety officer are very unique.
+The workplace situation and duties of a safety officer are very unique across all the various aviation industry segments, such as airlines, airports, maintenance, flight schools and air traffic control.
 In a way, a lead aviation safety officer’s role in his/her company deals with the same kinds of issues that the United States’ president does:

 - Carries the weight of spearheading the health of the nation